 College of Education

 The College of Education promotes quality in teaching and learning within a framework of educational opportunities.
-The college adheres to high standards of academic excellence in the preparation of caring, moral educators who are well prepared to teach in culturally diverse schools.
-Students are encouraged in their professional endeavors by a faculty dedicated to modeling lifelong learning and fostering critical and creative thinking in professional interactions with each other, with the students, and with the educational community.
-The College of Education offers undergraduate and post-baccalaureate teacher certification programs at four levels (EC-12, EC-6, 4-8, 7-12) as well as certifications in all-level art, music, physical education, technology applications, Spanish, and speech.
+The college adheres to high standards of academic excellence in the preparation of caring, moral educators who are well prepared to serve in culturally diverse schools.
+Degree candidates are encouraged in their professional endeavors by a faculty dedicated to modeling lifelong learning and fostering critical and creative thinking in professional interactions with each other, with the students, and with the educational community.
+The College of Education offers graduate degrees in several pathways.
+The College of Education offers undergraduate and post-baccalaureate teacher certification programs at multiple levels (EC-6, 4-8, 7-12) as well as certifications in all-level (EC-12) art, music, physical education, technology applications, and Spanish.
+The College of Education also offers several graduate degree programs.

 Realizing that education is the avenue for transmitting our cultural heritage to succeeding generations and that modern advances should be incorporated with successful techniques of the past, the education faculty of the University of Mary Hardin-Baylor accepts the responsibility for teacher preparation for each candidate as follows: